aminehaddad/django-environment-in-vagrant/README.md

 Where `my-project` is the name of your new website or project.

+## (Optional) Setting it up for Windows

+You need to modify the Vagrantfile if you are running Windows by replacing:

+	config.vm.network "private_network", ip: "10.10.10.10"

+with:

+	config.vm.network "forwarded_port", guest: 8080, host: 8080, host_ip: "127.0.0.1"

 ## Starting the virtual machine development environment

 The following command will start the environment: